xlam/autovirt/README.md

 $ autovirt employee
 ```

-Renew innovations (artefacts) on units.
-For this to work there must be innovation expiration message in the game mail inbox.
+Renew all innovations (artefacts) having time to live lesser then 5.
 ```
 $ autovirt innovations
 ```